BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/02_1_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 **Pruned Signet.** The last 550 blocks of Signet.

 **Testnet.** The older testing network, still useful to some for the ability for miners to force block reorgs (and likely for other specific testing purposes).
-It's currently `testnet3`, but we expect it to be updated to `testnet4` in the near future (which should drop down the current large size of the blockchain).
+There are two versions: `testnet3` and `testnet4`.

 **Pruned Testnet.** This is just the last 550 blocks of Testnet ... because the Testnet blockchain is pretty big now too.